Breaking Free from Generational Curses and Family Line Strongholds

 Remembering the sins of our parents is the key to doing things differently

-‘Lord Jesus, thank You for dying on the cross and becoming a curse, so that I could be redeemed from every curse and receive God’s blessing.
-Because of Your finished work, I ask You to set me free from every curse and evil spirit that is over my life.
-I renounce the sins of previous generations and break away from any generational curse that is over my life.
-Specifically, I break free from __________________ .
-I declare that the blood of Jesus separates me from the sins and curses of my family line’.
+A prayer of renunciation might include: “Lord Jesus, thank You for dying on the cross and becoming a curse, so that I could be redeemed from every curse.
+I renounce the sins of my ancestors and break every generational stronghold over my life.
+Specifically, I break free from ______________.
+I declare that the blood of Jesus separates me from the sins and curses of my family line.”

 See also: ancestors, baggage, binding and loosing, consequences, curse, deliverance, freemasonry, genealogy, habits, hereditary, inherited, Jesus/name of, legacy, put off/put on, sow and reap, strongholds, tradition, transformation.